PiyushiAnand/Squooshify/README.md

 # Squooshify
-This the repo for the couse project of CS663 - Fundamentals of DIgital Image Processing.
+This is the repo for the course project of CS663 - Fundamentals of Digital Image Processing.
+We are planning to implement a JPEG algorithm for image compression.
+That is why this repo is named Squooooshifyyyyyy.